We fear natural fats

 Sally Fallon, author of Nourishing Traditions explains that science says up to 4% of calories from toxic polyunsaturated oils could be considered safe.
 However, Americans are consuming as much as 30% of calories from these source!
 I only hope that the UK’s long traditions of beef dripping chips and roasted potatoes means we are not there yet!

-It is a huge shame that we have been put off the nutrient rich, quality foods and used ‘low-fat’ replacements or vegetable oils made by highly industrious processes.
-We have been turned off cooked breakfasts and instead go for carbohydrate heavy cereals topped with low fat (that means sugar laden) yoghurts or low fat milk.
+It is a huge shame that we have been put off the nutrient rich, naturally occuring fats found in animal products, and encouraged to use vegetable oils made by highly industrious and unnatural processes.
+We now shy away from cooked breakfasts and instead go for carbohydrate heavy cereals topped with low fat (that means sugar laden) yoghurts or low fat milk, or toast with margarine.
 Replacing fat with carbohydrate dense, nutrient poor, processed foods means you are bound to miss out on so many essential nutrients.

 I hope this article has illustrated just how detrimental consumption of vegetable oils can be to your health.